unconferenceCanberra/unconfcbr-website/conduct.md

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, commend them and/or let us know.
+If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and who encourages all participants to contribute to the fullest extent, commend them and/or let us know.

 ## 3. Expected Behavior